 At the arrival area, we saw many locals with some banners and placards.
 We’re already expecting somebody to pick-up us from the airport.
 I have already arranged our accommodation during our stay in the city.
 After a minute, we already saw our “sundo”.
 Our name printed in bold letters.

-s so amazed with how Puerto Princesa maintained its environment, the “province” feel.
+On our way going to our guest house, I was so amazed with how Puerto Princesa maintained its environment, the “province” feel.
 I myself was raised in a province (Batangas) but modernization already took so much of its part and seeing Puerto Princesa in its purest form somehow touches my heart and made me reminisced my childhood playing in lush green grass.
 Wherever I look, everything is green.
 Our guest house was just 5 minutes away from the city.
 After putting our things on our room, me and my friend agreed to roam around the city since its only five and we also need to buy some mosquito repellant (just a precautionary measure against malaria, if ever).
 We ask our host how to go to the mall or grocery and asked some directions of the establishments we wanted to try.
 They’re very accommodating and serviced us to the mall without charged.
 We were quite surprised when we found out that there’s no SM or Robinson’s mall in the province.
 We were brought to LCC mall instead.
 Our host asked us if we wanted him to wait for us but we declined saying we’ll be going around some places and that we’ll just take a trike going back to our place.
 He just gave his phone number just in case we need assistance or anything.

 After buying things from the mall, we headed out to Kinabuich.
 I’ve done some research before our travel and I’ve listed some places on our itinerary.
 Some must try on Puerto Princesa.
 And first on our list is Kinabuich.
 We ate our early dinner.
 The food was sumptuous and cheap considering we ordered seafoods.
 After our dinner, we drink beer and try the famous tamilok (mangroves worm).
 It was eiiiiwwwness to the max but since I’m in for the challenge, I tried it and we agreed to finished the whole order.
 Well, it taste good like “talaba”.
-The night was still early when we finished drinking and called it a night.
-In Puerto ten at night seems like midnight in the city since there’s no other place to go to.
-Establishments were already closing and there’s only few vehicles in the streets.
-We rented a tricycle going to our guesthouse.
-After some washing we called it a night and prepare to sleep.
+The night

-h our other friend from the airport.
+The next day, we woke up early to fetch our other friend from the airport.
 Our host provided us the service vehicle again.
 It’s the start of another roaming around day.
 She just brought her things at our room and we agreed to check the beach at the back of the guest house.
 The beach was not yet developed.
 The water is deep that’s why its not advisable to swim.
 We just took pictures and headed off to our next destination.
-We rented the tricycle of our host to roam around the city.
-We agreed to taste the best of Palawan and refrain from eating on fastfood that’s why we asked our driver to bring us to Badjao Seafood Restaurant.
-It was a little bit far from the main city but it was all worth it.
-The place was awesome.
-We took some pictures again before heading off to the main resto.
-We ordered a seafoods platter and sinigang na hipon.
-The serving is big and we pig out ‘til theres nothing left on our table.
-We’re so full and happy and we just pay P835 for all our food.
-That’s less than 300 per person, imagine that, lots of crab, shrimps, fish, seaweeds, clams, buco juices and dessert for that amount...I so love the place.
+We rented the tricycle of our host to

 After our dinner, we go again to Kinabuch, we just walked from Ka lui since its distance is not that far, to save money, hehehehe.
 Our friend Cheril treated us for a beer tower and then we went back home a little tipsy and tired.
-We
+We called it a night and prepare for our early trip to Underground River the next day.

-t Viet Ville, a restaurant of authentic Vietnam’s Beef Stew.
+We were not able to drop by at Viet Ville, a restaurant of authentic Vietnam’s Beef Stew.
 The place is a small community of people from Vietnam who decided to live in Palawan during the war (that’s what I knew, I’m not sure... :D ).
-At night after some quiries and asking, our host helper told us that there’s these two eateries in downtown which serves beef stew like vietville, not that “cozy” but theirs was one of the best in the city.
-So after changing our clothes, we were on for the challenge, look for the best beef stew in town.
-If I’m not mistaken, it was Bonas, we were jumbling its name to Bolong’s.
-We asked the trike driver to take us to the eatery that serves beef stew, “”yung pinaka masarap kuya.”
-He took us to downtown in an eatery with lots of people eating.
-It looks like a small carenderia but when we tasted its famous beef stew, it was one of the best.
-Yummy!
-It only cost us fifty including the bread and softdrinks.
+At night after some quiries and asking, our host helper told us that there’s these two eateries in downtown which serves beef stew like vietville, not that “cozy” but theirs was one of the

 Sunday is our last day in P